 Security Management Degree

-A security management degree, or private security degree, can help security professionals advance to management positions by helping them learn how to effectively manage a team and protect the assets of a business.
+A security management degree, which can also take the form of a private security degree, can help security professionals advance to management positions by helping them learn how to effectively manage a team and protect the assets of a business.
 Security managers should be perceptive, with excellent attention to detail and good analytical skills to identify different types of threats.
 Like security guards, security managers are tasked with understanding the unique security needs of the business they work for and safeguarding the people and property of that business.
 However, security managers are also responsible for devising plans to uphold that duty, making decisions in the event of an emergency, and managing a team of security guards or an entire department.
 Security managers also frequently collaborate with local law enforcement, especially in large or high-profile organizations.
 This increased span of responsibility is why a degree in security management or private security training is generally considered a prerequisite for a security manager or security executive position.
-The median salary for security managers is reportedly $104,850, although job growth through 2024 is slower than average (2-4%).1
+The median salary for security managers is reportedly $105,610, and the expected jobs growth through 2026 is average (5 to 9%).1

 Security Management Training and Courses

 Like many advanced degrees in the criminal justice field, security management degrees focus on leadership and management, as well as logistics, planning, and security policies and procedures.
 Those studying security management learn how to communicate with and service the needs of the organizations for which they will work, logically assess the various decisions they will need to make, including how to schedule and staff during the regular course of business and during extraordinary events, and integrate technology into security responses.
-Due to their high level of responsibility, it is no surprise that 60% of security managers have an undergraduate degree, while 15% have even completed a master’s degree.1
+Due to their high level of responsibility, it is no surprise that 60% of security managers recommend that new applicants have an undergraduate degree, while 15% recommend a master’s degree.1

 Traditional Security Management Degree Programs